The Hobbit (South Park): Reception

 Max Nicholson of IGN gave the episode a rating of 8.7 out of 10, saying, that it "ended Season 17 on a high note, thanks to a well-thought-out premise and a significant character arc for Wendy (probably her best).
 Meanwhile, the return of Kanye West made for a wealth of pop culture references that ranged from hilarious to decent.
 Overall, this year's finale was a great final bow for the season."

 Ryan McGee of The A.V.
 Club gave the episode a B+ grade.
-He compared the final scene with Wendy emailing her Photoshopped picture to her classmates to the final scene in the episode "You're Getting Old," commenting that the scene "wrecked [him]."
+He compared the final scene with Wendy emailing her Photoshopped picture to her classmates to the final scene in the episode "You're Getting Old," commenting that the scene "wrecked me."
 He went on to say, "The fact that South Park doesn't take its foot off the neck of this episode and return the world back to normal gives the entire endeavor more power."

 David Crow of Den of Geek gave the episode 4 stars out of 5.
 He called it "the series' most biting social satire of the whole season," and praised Trey Parker and Matt Stone's ability to "tell the perfect 30-minute joke."

-Danica Bellini of Mstars found the episode to be "hilarious," and listed Kanye West's inadvertent comparing of Kim Kardashian to a hobbit among its highlights.
+Danica Bellini of Mstars found the episode to be "hilarious".
+She listed Kanye West's inadvertent comparing of Kim Kardashian to a hobbit along with her being "Butters' perception of true female beauty" among its highlights.